How To Love Who You Are: Embracing Your Feelings And Practice Self Love

 The relationship between the brain and body is often close and complex.
 If you want to improve your self-esteem and self-love levels, incorporating regular physical exercise into your routine may benefit you.

-4. Speak with a therapist
+4. Speak with a mental health professional

 Understanding why you may feel lower levels of self-love may be critical in increasing those levels.
 A therapist may assist you in uncovering the possible roots of these feelings and can equip you with tools to change how you relate to yourself.
 Research suggests that working with a mental health professional in this capacity may help improve self-esteem.